thisisparker/allthingsatkins/_pages/mobydick.md

 ## Part II

-## 33-The Speksynder through 70-The Sphynx
+## 33: The Speksynder through 70: The Sphynx

 *When you finish Chapter Seventy, you are halfway through our journey.
 Are you a survivor, or will you jump ship?
 Chop wood.
 Carry water.
 Guard the watch.
 Paddle swiftly.
 Cook well the whale steak.
 Avoid slippery surfaces.
 Try and sleep soundly between the rapping of sharktails on the hull… and watch out for the wrath of superiors...*